Composite Skills

 Graceful degradation

 Composite skills are structurally valid SKILL.md files.
-The dependencies field is not part of the core agentskills.io spec, but the spec is permissive — unknown frontmatter fields are ignored.
+The kind, dependencies, and routing table are not part of the core agentskills.io spec, but the spec is permissive — unknown frontmatter fields are ignored, and the routing table is standard markdown.

 This means:

-• APM-aware runtimes resolve dependencies, install constituents, and load them progressively.
+- APM-aware runtimes resolve dependencies, install constituents, and load them via the routing table.

-• Other agents see a valid SKILL.md and use the composite's body as standalone guidance.
-They don't get constituent loading, but they still get the orchestration instructions.
+- Other agents see a valid SKILL.md and use the composite's body as standalone guidance.
+They don't get constituent loading, but they still get the routing instructions as readable text.

 No agent breaks.
 APM-aware agents get the full experience.